openshift-pipelines/pipelines-as-code/README.md

 Commit and push the pipeline to your repo to start using pipelines as code.

-Note that even if Github application is the preferred method, Pipeline As Code supports Github Webhook and Bitbucket Cloud as well, see the [INSTALL guide](docs/INSTALL.md) for reference
+Note that even if Github application is the preferred method, Pipeline As Code supports Github Webhook and Bitbucket Server/Cloud as well, see the [INSTALL guide](docs/INSTALL.md) for reference

 ## Usage Guide